 - The final admit and deny letters are typically sent in the third or fourth week of February.

 - Student orientation is usually held in the first or second week of June, just before class instruction begins.

 - Remember to complete your official records and pay fees in advance for your first MEPN registration to begin your studies in June, during the UCSF "Summer Term."

 - Be sure to review the Office of the Registrar’s “New Students” webpage for more information about registration and enrollment.

 Important Notice to Undocumented Individuals & Potential Applicants

 The UCSF School of Nursing welcomes applications for admission to the MEPN program from undocumented individuals, such as those who qualify under Deferred Action for Childhood Arrivals (DACA) and/or AB540.
 Please visit the UCSF and UCOP websites for more information as well as the UC Principles of Support of Undocumented Members of the UC Community.

-Note: The California BRN now accepts both Social Security Numbers as well as Individual Taxpayer Identification Numbers.
+The California Board of Registered Nursing now accepts both Social Security Numbers as well as Individual Taxpayer Identification Numbers.
 Undocumented students must be willing to obtain an ITIN or SSN to take the licensure exam (RN-NCLEX) to become a Registered Nurse, as well as go through the DACA work permit process.
 No other identifying information is accepted.
 Licensure is required for students to matriculate from the first year of study in MEPN to the second and third years of the program, by state law.